tasm-io/tasm/functional_spec/functional_spec.md

 #### 2.5.2 Network & Speed

 We are adding constraints on the finished application in terms of network and speed.
 The application should be able to be downloaded in less than 2 seconds on the DCU network.
-The assembler should be able to assemble any program within 2 seconds of hitting the assemble button.
+The assembler should be able to assemble any program within 2 seconds of hitting the assemble button on a standard lab machine within DCU.
 Any visual transitions such as the memory display area should run smoothly without affecting the overall performance of the application.

 #### 2.5.3 Accessibility